Killing of Yacov Barsimantov

-On March 31, 1982, Yaacov Bar-Simantov, who was the second secretary of Israel's embassy in France, was shot dead in Paris by an unknown female assailant.
+On 31 March 1982, Yaacov Bar-Simantov, who was the second secretary of Israel's embassy in France, was shot dead in the Parisian suburb of Boulogne-Billancourt by an unknown female assailant.

 Barsimantov was responsible for liaison with the French National Assembly and Senate and other political organizations.

-At 12:50 P.M, a young woman wearing a white beret approached the diplomat, who was accompanied by his wife and 8-year-old daughter, and shot him in the head three times with a 7.65 millimeter semiautomatic pistol in the lobby of their apartment building at 17 Avenue Ferdinand Buisson in the affluent 16th district near the Bois de Boulogne.
+At 12:50, a young woman wearing a white beret approached the diplomat, who was accompanied by his wife and 8-year-old daughter, and shot him in the head three times with a 7.65 millimeter semiautomatic pistol in the lobby of their apartment building at 17 Avenue Ferdinand Buisson in Boulogne-Billancourt.
 His 17-year-old son, who heard the shots but did not witness the murder, chased the woman, who was able to flee into the Paris Metro.
 The diplomat was announced dead about two hours after the shooting.
-The Israeli Embassy stated that no particular security arrangements had been in effect for the diplomat, who had been residing in Paris for a little over two years on his first foreign assignment.
+The Israeli Embassy stated that no particular security arrangements had been in effect for the diplomat, who had worked in Paris for a little over two years on his first foreign assignment.
 The shooting came three days after his office had been sprayed with machine-gun fire.